Kinect Fun Labs

 Kinect Fun Labs is an application development hub that allows users to play, create and share their own Kinect experiences.
 As of July 2012, there were fifteen games in the Fun Labs range.
 The games were developed by Good Science Studio, Smoking Gun Interactive, Relentless Software, Wahoo Studios, Asobo Studio, and N-Space and published by Microsoft Game Studios for the Xbox 360.

 Gameplay

-The first game in the Fun Labs range is Bobble Head.
-In Bobble Head, the player can put little fun costumes on their friends and collect them all in little bobble heads.
-The second game is Avatar Kinect.
+In Bobble Head, the player can put costumes on their friends and collect them as bobbleheads.
 In Avatar Kinect, the players' avatar can act and it tracks their mouth so their lips will move.
 Kinect also knows where the players' cheekbones are, their eyebrows, so they can make them go up and down.
-The third game in the Fun Labs range is Depth Video.
-In Depth Video, when the player steps in front of Kinect it captures their likeness and suddenly there they are in the game.

 Released games

 There are fifteen games in Kinect Fun Labs.
 In the given table, is displayed the title, developer(s) and release dates for each game.